Milk Tea App

 Improved Design

-Order History Button and Navigation Bar
+Order History Button and Category Navigation Bar

 Customization Page

-The Customization page was improved by increasing touchpoint size, improving visual guides on the tab area, adding a prompt when removing a custom order, adding an option to write additional information, and utilizing radio buttons.
+The Customization page was improved by increasing touchpoint size, improving visual guides in the tab area, adding a prompt when removing a custom order, adding an option to write additional information, and utilizing radio buttons.

 Second Usability Test